sid-thephysicskid/tool-vision/README.md

 The raw dataset used for this project can be downloaded directly from here: https://drive.google.com/file/d/1VH3jqREFB3rFrlbmhkwH4hIyNBGR1byX/view?usp=sharing

 There are 2149 images more or less evenly distributed among the 8 classes, and sourced directly from reddit, amazon and lowe's product pages.
 In my experience, a simple script to scrape images from websites only works (generally) for <100 images at a time.
-From amazon to google, they all block requests after a threshold.
+Often websites block requests after a threshold.
 To source more images, there are 3 solutions (amongst others I am sure):

 1) Use a vpn and send requests from different IP addresses.